krinetic1234/DiligenceDynamics/README.md

 [Insert details on how to use thet app, link to test data, cool things to try]

+# For Development
+To work on this, clone repository and navigate to root directory.
+Run `npm install` and `npm run dev` to install all required packages and startup dev server

 # Sprint 1 Goals (Individual Contributions)

 <ul>